-The level and profile of operational risk, the utilisation of operational risk limits and the amount of losses arising from operational risk events are regularly monitored at the Head Office and reported to: the Supervisory Board, the Risk Committee of the Supervisory Board, the Management Board and the Operational Risk Committee.
+The level and profile of operational risk, the utilisation of operational risk limits and the amount of losses arising from operational risk events are regularly monitored by a dedicated unit at the Bank's Head Office and reported to: the Supervisory Board, the Risk Committee of the Supervisory Board, the Management Board and the Operational Risk Committee.

-In 2022, the COVID-19 pandemic did not result in a significant overall increase in operational risk incidents.
+In 2022, there was no significant increase in the number of operational risk incidents due to the COVID-19 pandemic.
 There were COVID-19-induced incidents related to interruptions in the provision of services to branch network clients.
 The operational risk incidents related to the COVID-19 pandemic did not result in any losses.

-7.5.
+6.5.
 Compliance risk

-Compliance risk is defined as a risk of effects of failure to comply with laws, internal regulations and market standards.
+Compliance risk is defined as a risk of effects of failure by the Group to comply with laws, internal regulations and market standards.

-The Bank ensures compliance with laws, internal regulations and market standards through the control function (application of control mechanisms and monitoring their observance) and the compliance risk management process, which includes identification, assessment, control and monitoring of compliance risk and reporting in this respect to the Management Board and the Supervisory Board.
+The Group ensures compliance with laws, internal regulations and market standards through the control function (application of control mechanisms and monitoring their observance) and the compliance risk management process, which includes identification, assessment, control and monitoring of compliance risk and reporting in this respect to the Management Board and the Supervisory Board.